swaptacular/swpt-k8s-config/README.md

 skip the previous steps, and start installing the Git server right away.

+## Installing a simple Git server in your Kubernetes cluster

-Before installing the Git server, you need to add the root-CA public key for each one of your Swaptacular nodes, to the `trusted_user_ca_keys` file:
+The next thing is to install a Git server to your Kubernetes cluster, which will contain a copy of your GitOps repository.
+But before you can do this, you need to add the root-CA public key for each one of your Swaptacular nodes, to the `simple-git-server/trusted_user_ca_keys` file:

 ``` console
 $ pwd